rtmigo/file_errors/README.md

 ![Generic badge](https://img.shields.io/badge/testing_on-Win_|_Mac_|_Linux-blue.svg)

-A couple of **cross-platform** functions to help identify common errors when working with the file system.
+A couple of **cross-platform** functions to help identify the reason for the `FileSystemException` to occur during file operations

 <details>
     <summary>What's the problem?</summary>